metanoid/datasciencecoursera/Getting and Cleaning data/README.md

 README
 -----------

-Colin Phillips

-# Steps performed to create tidy data set
+## Steps performed to create tidy data set
 * Load in test data (Subject, x, y)
 * Load in train data (Subject, x, y)
 * Update the column names to be descriptive names